-AUTOMATIC FLIGHT CONTROL SYSTEM
+AUTOMATIC FLIGHT CONTROL SYSTEM (OPTIONAL)

-The G3X Touch can also communicate with the Garmin GFC 500.
+The G3X Touch can also communicate with Garmin GSA 28, Garmin GMC control unit, and various third-party autopilot units.
 With the AFCS configured, the G3X Touch issues pitch and roll steering commands to the autopilot.
 Refer to Section 9 (AFCS) for more information.